 Transcripts: Submission of official or unofficial transcripts from all colleges or universities attended is standard.

-Application Form and Fee: Completion of a formal application (usually online) and payment of an application fee, commonly between $50 and $100.
+Application Form and Fee: Completion of a formal application, usually online, and payment of an application fee, commonly between $50 and $100.

 Letters of Recommendation: Many programs require two or three letters of recommendation from academic or professional references.